elankath/mcmdesign/src/mcm_facilities.md

 	// Configuration for the machine-controller.
 	*MachineConfiguration
 }
-type NodeTemplateSpec struct { // BADLY NAMED!
+type NodeTemplateSpec struct {  // wraps a NodeSpec with ObjectMeta.
 	metav1.ObjectMeta

 	// NodeSpec describes the attributes that a node is created with.